surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

    * The Waveshaper Analyzer uses the live drive value not a what-if drive value, which was confusing
    * The Modulation List allows more expansive filters, by scene and control group
    * Most tearout windows can be resized
+   * Improve error message to be clearer in the (very rare) situations where the patch db is locked by 2 instances.
    * The about-screen-as-layout-grid feature is back!
 We forgot to port it over from 1.9
+   * The patch-find mechanism:
-   * The patch-find-typeahead stays open and you can preview patches
+       * stays open and you can preview patches.
+       * magnifiying glass acts properly as a toggle
+       * remembers your last search for the next search
+       * opens more eagerly, on find not on type

-* Modulation Changes
+* Modulation and Tuning Changes
    * All LFOs have 3 outputs; the signal with envelope, the signal alone, and the envelope alone
    * Order modulation to before LFO attack for more modulators
    * The phase range of the LFO fractional part is strictly `[0,1)` whereas before it could hit exactly 1.0.
+   * FIx a problem where MPE pitch bend in MPE mode with MTS was using the wrong tuning system

 * Other new features
    * Global highpass has slopes upto 48db/oct on the RMB